jcmiller11/PSBS/docs/command-line-interface.md

 This is the heart of PSBS's functionality.
 Takes the source files in your project's src/ directory and compiles them into a PuzzleScript game which can will be found in your project's bin/ directory.

+#### Options:
+- --verify, -v
+   - Verify compilation and display PuzzleScript console output

+!> The first time a command is run with the --verify option a headless version of Chromium will be downloaded to run the selected PuzzleScript fork's compiler in

 ## Export

 `psbs export`